About February 2012

 Ryan Williams argues that substantive due process is both an intelligible concept and also a part of American law.
 He argues, however, that it did not become a part of the federal Constitution until the ratification of the Fourteenth Amendment in 1868.
 Prior to that, public understandings of “due process of law” did not contain any reliable understanding of a check on the legislature, only on the executive and the courts.
 Substantive due process needs to be understood as a relatively recent historical development, though not by any means a bad one.

 - Would Half a Loaf by Any Other Name Throw Out the Baby?
-Why Sandefur is Both Right and Wrong about Substantive Due Process
+Why Sandefur is Both Right and Wrong about Substantive Due Process by Gary S. Lawson

 Gary S. Lawson agrees that the Constitution, even without the Fifth Amendment, seems to instantiate a rule against arbitrary conduct — for the federal government.
 The Fifth Amendment makes the matter more explicit.
 But does the Fourteenth Amendment do the same for the states?
 On this point, Lawson proposes several important doubts.
 Still, he argues, Sandefur has made a very strong case for a substantive element to due process.